-We are delighted to announce that the 2021 Translational Summer School is schedule to take place in Leiden, Netherlands – 19-23 July 2021!
+We have scheduled our next ‘Summer’ School to take place in Leiden, Netherlands – 6-10 December 2021!

-We are also pleased to let you know that the Summer School has been accredited but the European Accreditation Council of Continuing Education (EACCME) for a maximum of 26 European CME credits.
+We are also pleased to let you know that this School has been accredited but the European Accreditation Council of Continuing Education (EACCME) for a maximum of 26 European CME credits.

-The Summer School which is a joint collaboration between TREAT-NMD and ourselves is becoming increasing popular year on year.
-We will provide further details about next year’s course and how you can apply to attend after the summer break.
+The ‘Summer’ School which is a joint collaboration between TREAT-NMD and ourselves is becoming increasing popular year on year.
+We will provide further details about next year’s course and how you can apply to attend in due course.

 The details below were intended for our 2020 Summer School which we were unable to run due to the COIVD19 pandemic and as such they may be subject to some changes to ensure they are appropriate for 2021.

 |Annemieke Aartsma-Rus||–||(Leiden University Medical Center, LUMC, the Netherlands & John Walton Muscular Dystrophy Research Centre, Newcastle University, UK)|

 |Teresinha Evangelista||–||(Institut de Myologie, Group Hospitalier Pitié-Salpêtrière, Paris, France)|

 |Silvere van der Maarel||–||(Leiden University Medical Center, LUMC, the Netherlands)|

 |Andoni Urtizberea||–||(FILNEMUS, Filière Nationale, Neuromusculaire, Paris, France)|